These Hollywood Couples Make Us Believe Love Is Real

 Okay, so we've accepted it.

-One week after that epic embrace, it turns out that Jennifer Aniston and Brad Pitt aren't getting back together.
+Several weeks after that epic embrace, it turns out that Jennifer Aniston and Brad Pitt aren't getting back together.
 Because as much as we want Hollywood's golden couple to reunite in all of their blonde highlighted, impossibly tan, amazingly talented glory, it turns out that they're not all that keen to relive their romance, content to let their ancient history live back in the late nineties and early aughts where it belongs.

 And while we get it (guys, it's been 15 years since they were husband and wife—are you still Facebook stalking your high school boyfriend?) you can't help but feel that the eternally morose "love is dead" crowd has notched another victory.